microsoft/vscode-docs/docs/editor/custom-layout.md

 ## Editor

 You can customize the layout of the VS Code editor region independently of the workbench user interface.
 By default, the editor region displays useful features such as the minimap, breadcrumbs, editor tabs, and has optional UI such as Sticky Scroll.
-You can also adjust the layout of the editors themselves.
+You can also adjust the layout of the editors themselves or move them into floating windows.

 ### Minimap and breadcrumbs